danielburgmann/atlassian-export/README.md

 Therefore, navigate in Confluence to "Administration" / "General configuration" / "Administration - Backup & Restore" / "Import Confluence data" / "Upload a site or space export file" and upload the ZIP file.

+## Known issues

+### Pages containing "/" in title

+The export view returned by the Confluence API will contain broken image sources.
+Therefore, all exported images and attachments will be broken.

 ## Links

 * [JIRA REST API](https://docs.atlassian.com/software/jira/docs/api/REST/latest/#api/2/)